b-s101/build-raspberrypi-image/README.md

 Milestones of this project
 ---------------------------------------------------------
 - [x] Add script to create minimal Raspbian image
-- [ ] Be able to deploy images (add individual hostname and root password, OpenVPN client settings)
 - [x] Add image mount / unmount script with cross-compilation environment for mounted system
+- [ ] Be able to deploy images (add individual hostname and root password)

 Instructions
 ---------------------------------------------------------